cloudnative-pg/cloudnative-pg/docs/src/architecture.md

     * PostgreSQL instances should reside in different availability zones within the same Kubernetes cluster / region

 The below diagram provides a simplistic view of the recommended shared-nothing architecture for a PostgreSQL cluster spanning across 3 different availability zones, running on separate nodes, each with dedicated local storage for PostgreSQL data.

 ![Bird-eye view of the recommended shared nothing architecture for PostgreSQL in Kubernetes](./images/k8s-pg-architecture.png)

-CloudNativePG automatically takes care of updating the above services in case of change in the topology of cluster.
-For example, in case of failover, it automatically updates the `-rw` service to point to the promoted primary, making sure that traffic from the applications is seamlessly redirected underneath.
+CloudNativePG automatically takes care of updating the above services if the topology of the cluster changes.
+For example, in case of failover, it automatically updates the `-rw` service to point to the promoted primary, making sure that traffic from the applications is seamlessly redirected.

 !!!
 Seealso "Replication"
     Please refer to the ["Replication" section](replication.md) for more